 Using the RCED force fields of (9.21) and (9.22), the Lorentz force equation (9.1), and the field transformation laws discussed in Section 9, the following equations of motion are found in the frame S:

 where the source charge moves with velocity $w$ along the $x'$-axis in S'.
-To derive the third member of Eqn(13.2) from the second the condition $\beta_y = 0$ has been used.
-Agreement is found between the first member of Eqn({\rm E}10.12A) and the third member of (13.1), however the last member of ({\rm E}10.12A) is at variance that of (13.1) and, although ({\rm E}10.13A) and (13.2) are algebraically equivalent, the forces defined by these equations differ by a multiplicative factor $\gamma$.
+To derive the third member of Eq.~(13.2) from the second the condition $\beta_y = 0$ has been used.
+Agreement is found between the first member of Eq.~({\rm E}10.12A) and the third member of (13.1), however the last member of ({\rm E}10.12A) is at variance with that of (13.1) and, although ({\rm E}10.13A) and (13.2) are algebraically equivalent, the forces defined by these equations differ by a multiplicative factor $\gamma$.
 As will be shown below the relation: